am1475/text-sentiment-analysis/README.md

 ## API Workflow
 1. **User Input**: Text is input into the frontend.
-2. **API Request**: The Flask backend sends the text to the Hugging Face Inference API.
+2. **API Request**: The Express JS backend sends the text to the Hugging Face Inference API.
 3. **API Response**: The sentiment analysis result is returned to the backend.
 4. **Frontend Display**: The result is displayed to the user in a user-friendly format.